AntonyCanut/AntonyCanut/README.md

 ![Alt text](Assets/banner.png)

-Vous trouverez dans le repo principal des documents pour vous aider à comprendre des technologies ou outils.

-Les For Babies vous permettent de comprendre de manière imagé à quoi sert une technologie.

-Les For Teenagers vous permettent de comprendre avec des exemples concret, des images et du code une technologie.

-A venir :
-- ArgoCD for Teenagers - En révision
-- Yeoman for Teenagers - Écriture
+You will find in the main repository documents to help you understand technologies or tools.

+The "For Babies" series allows you to understand in a pictorial way what a technology is used for.

+The "For Teenagers" series helps you understand a technology through concrete examples, images, and code.

+Coming soon:

-- Linux for Babies - Écriture
+- Linux for Babies - Writing
 - Sonar for Teenagers
 - Jenkins for Teenagers
-- Azure DevOps for Teenagers
+- Azure DevOps for Teenagers - Writing
-- Docker for Adult - Écriture
+- Docker for Adults (Name still in process) - Writing
 - Notion for Teenagers

-Une envie ?
-N'hésite pas à m'envoyer un message directement sur LinkedIn : https://www.linkedin.com/in/antonycanut/

-N'hésitez pas à les partager autour de vous.
-Sur LinkedIn citez moi, ça me fera plaisir ! :)
+- Flux for Teenagers
+- Kubescape for Teenagers
+Interested in something?
+Feel free to send me a message directly on LinkedIn: https://www.linkedin.com/in/antonycanut/

+Do not hesitate to share them with those around you.

+On LinkedIn, mention me, it would make me happy! :)